The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849)

 Japanese Artist Katsushika Hokusai

 The Japanese artist Hokusai’s full name is Katsushika Hokusai, but he was simply known as Hokusai.
 He was born in 1790 in Edo, which is present-day Tokyo.
-Hokusai had a very long and varied career, but he produced most of his important work after he was 60 years old.
+Hokusai had a very long and varied career, but he produced most of his important work after he was 60.
 He lived to be 88 years old, so his artistic career spanned over seven decades.

 Hokusai was a Japanese painter and printmaker.
 His best-known work is the Thirty-Six Views, which includes his iconic woodblock print known as The Great Wave off Kanagawa.

-He created the Thirty-Six Views in response to a domestic travel boom and due in part to his own personal obsession with Mount Fuji.
-This series of the Thiry-Six Views helped to ensure his fame, especially for his The Great Wave Off Kanagawa, and Fine Wind, Clear Morning (Red Fuji) woodblock prints.
+He created the Thirty-Six Views in response to a domestic travel boom and partly due to his obsession with Mount Fuji.
+This series of the Thiry-Six Views helped to ensure his fame, especially for his The Great Wave Off Kanagawa and Fine Wind, Clear Morning (Red Fuji) woodblock prints.

-Through his work with the Thirty-Six Views, Hokusai became well known not just in Japan but also overseas.
-As the historian and collector of Japanese art Richard Lane said when speaking of the print series of Thirty-Six Views, he said:
+Through his work with the Thirty-Six Views, Hokusai became well-known not just in Japan but also overseas.
+As the historian and collector of Japanese art Richard Lane said when speaking of the print series of Thirty-Six Views:

 The Great Wave Off Kanagawa Woodblock

-The Great Wave off Kanagawa, is also known as The Great Wave, The Wave, or Under the Wave off Kanagawa is an iconic Japanese woodblock print.
-The Great Wave Off Kanagawa was published sometime between 1829 and 1833 or in what is known as the Edo period of Japan.
+The Great Wave off Kanagawa, is also known as The Great Wave, The Wave, or Under the Wave off Kanagawa, is an iconic Japanese woodblock print.
+The Great Wave Off Kanagawa was published sometime between 1829 and 1833 or in what is known as Japan’s Edo period.

 The Edo period or the Tokugawa period in Japan is from 1603 to 1868.
 This period in Japan’s history was known for its economic growth, strict social order, isolationism foreign policies, and stability It was an era where the arts and culture of Japan were able to flourish.